Do you want to trek to Everest Base Camp? In this post, I will help you get answers of all your questions about how to get to the Everest Base Camp.

 Everest Base Camp trek price.

-Our Everest Base Camp Trek price is quoted based on expenses for 16 days, including 12 days of trip to EBC with return flight to Lukla.
+Our Everest Base Camp Trek price of USD 1330 is quoted based on expenses for 14 days, including 12 days of trip to EBC with return flight to Lukla.
 You just have to book return flight to land in Kathmandu and we will take care of the rest.
-The 16-day Everest Base Camp tour that we offer includes 4 night hotel in Kathmandu, city tour in Kathmandu, return flight to Lukla, most of the meals, guide, porter, permit etc. .
+The 14-day Everest Base Camp tour that we offer includes 2 night hotel in Kathmandu, return flight to Lukla, most of the meals, guide, porter, permit etc. .

 How do I book the Everest Base Camp trek?